grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 ## Out-of-Band Distribution Synergy

 Because the same authentication methods are defined for in-band and out-of-band, an ECHConfig obtained via DNS can carry the same signature that a TLS in-band update would, allowing clients to verify it even if their DNS channel is not fully trusted.
-For instance, a client might obtain an ECHConfig via DNS without DNSSEC; if that ECHConfig has an RPK pin, subsequent updates via TLS will be signed by that key, protecting against any earlier undetected DNS tampering.
-Similarly, a client that does not validate DNSSEC itself could still receive a DNSSEC-signed ECHConfig in the TLS handshake and validate it with the included DNSSEC proof, thus leveraging DNSSEC without requiring a local validating resolver.
+For instance, a client might obtain an ECHConfig via DNS; if that ECHConfig has RPK trusted_keys, subsequent updates via TLS will be signed by that key, protecting against any earlier undetected DNS tampering.

 ## Design Simplicity